tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 The full docker image is "tmforumodacanvas/compcrdwebhook:0.6.2"

-The advantage of using the values.yaml as source for the dockerimage names is, that when deploying the canvas-oda chart from the filesystem all docker images are automatically build:
+The advantage of using the values.yaml as source for the dockerimage names is, that when deploying the canvas-oda chart from the filesystem all docker images exist, because they are automatically build on code changes.

 A prerelease version is semantically smaller than the release version: